Linda Ludgrove

-Linda Kay Ludgrove (born 8 September 1947) is a retired English backstroke swimmer. who held seven world records.
+Linda Kay Ludgrove (born 8 September 1947) is a retired backstroke Swimmer from England. who held seven world records.

-Swimming career
+Biography

-Raised in Sydenham, Ludgrove won individual gold medals at 110 yards backstroke and 220 yards backstroke at both the 1962 and 1966 Commonwealth Games.
-As part of the English team she won silver in the 1962 4×110 yards medley relay and gold in the 1966 relay.
+Ludgrove was born to William and Gladys Ludgrove; she has a brother, Terence.
+Raised in Sydenham, Ludgrove won individual gold medals at 110 yards backstroke and 220 yards backstroke at the 1962 Commonwealth Games.
+As part of the English team she won silver in the 1962 4×110 yards medley relay.
+She finished third in the 1962 BBC Sports Personality of the Year.

 She competed at the 1964 Summer Olympics in the 4×100 m medley relay and the 100 m backstroke and finished fifth and sixth, respectively.
 She won three medals at the 1962 and 1966 European Championships.

+Ludgrove represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where she won three gold medals in the swimming events.
+At the Games, the four of Ludgrove, Diana Harris, Judy Gegan and Pauline Sillett set a world record in winning the 4 x 110 yards medley relay, with a time of 4 mins, 46 secs.

 At the ASA National British Championships she won the 110 yards backstroke title five times (1962, 1963, 1964, 1966, 1967) and the 220 yards backstroke title three times (1964, 1966, 1967).

-She finished third in the 1962 BBC Sports Personality of the Year.
-She held seven world records.
 She retired from swimming in 1967.

-Personal life

-Ludgrove was born to William and Gladys Ludgrove; she has a brother, Terence.
 After marriage she changed her last name to Lillo.